moddroid94/onthespot/README.md

 ./build_linux.sh
 ```
 If you want builds with ffmpeg embedded download ffmpeg binaries for your os from [Here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z).
-The script will prompt you to add the binaries to 'OnTheSpot.AppDir/usr/bin', ffmpeg, ffprobe, and ffplay are required for onthespot properly parse songs.
+The script will prompt you to add the binaries to 'OnTheSpot.AppDir/usr/bin', ffmpeg and ffplay are required for onthespot properly parse songs.
 After the command completes, you should have a 'dist' directory in repository root containing built 'onthespot_linux' binary.

 ### 2.1.2.
 On Windows